Getting Started with the React Native

 Configure Your Local IP Address

 localhost.
-To fix this problem, it is necessary to run the backend application on your local IP address.
+To fix this problem, it is necessary to run backend on your local IP address.

 Run the Server Application